Redemptive Imagination in the Marketplace Cohort

 She is the author of two books, Life in Flux: Navigational Skills to Guide and Ground You in an Ever-Changing World written with Lisa Pratt Slayton (Baker Books, 2024), and Make Work Matter: Your Guide to Meaningful Work in a Changing World (Baker Books, 2021).

-Co-Professors and Guest Lecturers: Michael is joined by a dynamic set of co-professors and guest lecturers, including folks such as: Mycal Brickhouse, Gustavo Santos, Uli Chi, and more!
+Co-Professors and Guest Lecturers: Michaela is joined by a dynamic set of co-professors and guest lecturers, including folks such as: Mycal Brickhouse, Gustavo Santos, Uli Chi, and more!

 Important Dates